Back-to-School Prep Guide

 Are Mabel's Labels actually dishwasher-safe?

 Use waterproof labels for bottles and lunchboxes, fabric labels for clothing and uniforms, and printed stick-on labels for binders and supplies.
+Teachers recommend full names, easy-to-read fonts, and labels that survive a school year.
+The Ultimate Back-to-School Combo covers most families from kindergarten through middle school.
+Order early, label once, enjoy your school year.

 Because the only thing that should come home from school is stories — not someone else's sweater.